imabby/katacoda-scenarios/docker-basics-images/step5.md

 #### Starting Up

-We've seen that we can create and start the containers, the networks, and the volumes defined in the configuration with up:
+Starting a compose file is as easy as:
 `docker-compose up`

-After the first time, however, we can simply use start to start the services:
+Once the container has been built, you can simply use start instead:
 `docker-compose start`

-Compose can also run in the background as a daemon when launched with the -d option:
+You can also run containers in the background as a daemon using the -d flag:
 `docker-compose up -d`

 #### Shutting Down

-To safely stop the active services, we can use stop, which will preserve containers, volumes, and networks, along with every modification made to them:
+Stopping the active services will preserve containers, volumes, and networks, along with every modification made to them:
 `docker-compose stop`

-To reset the status of our project, instead, we simply run down, which will destroy everything with only the exception of external volumes:
+To stop and remove everything except external volumes:
 `docker-compose down`